-Let’s look at a situation where a Physician (Sarah) is married to a teacher (Dwayne) with no student loans.
+Let’s look at a situation where a Physician (Sarah) is married to a teacher (Dwayne) with no student loan debt.
 We’ll assume they live in Florida, which is not a community property state.
 The physician owes $400,000 of student loans at a 7% interest rate.
 She has five years of credit towards the PSLF program.

-If Sarah the physician files jointly with her teacher spouse Dwayne, who earns $50,000 a year, then she can use PAYE or REPAYE filing jointly.
-Both will result in the same monthly payment of $2,294 a month.
+If Sarah the physician files jointly with her teacher spouse Dwayne, who earns $50,000 a year, then she can use PAYE or REPAYE married filing jointly.
+Both will result in the same monthly payment amount of $2,294 a month.

 If she files separately, then Sarah’s payment on PAYE would be $1,932 according to my calculations.
 That difference is about $362 a month.
 An inexperienced person might look at that payment difference and conclude, “we should file separately to get a lower monthly payment!”